 In order for us to make awesome videos for our clients, we collect and use a very small amount of data.
-This data will typically include your business contact information: Your name, job Title, business email address, business telephone number and occasionally our clients share their mobile phone numbers although we never request this.
+This data will typically include your business contact information: your name, job title, business email address and business telephone number.

 Our client information is stored within our password protected and encrypted online CRM and Accounts system.
 Posh Gecko does not accept any form of card payments so we will never store these.

-We will never share your data or sell your data with any 3rd party.
+We will never sell your data to any third parties.

 The Posh Gecko website utilises Cookies supplied by the following third parties: Google Analytics, Facebook Pixel and the Linkedin Insight Tag.
 We do not ask your permission to use these cookies because all collected information is anonymous.
 If you delete the Cookie from your browser, next time you visit our website you will be assigned a new Cookie.

-The reason for using Cookies is so that we are able to present you with information that we believe best suits your needs, based on your previous activity visiting our website.
+The reason for using Cookies is to enable us to present you with information that we believe best suits your needs, based on your previous activity while visiting our website.

 Google Analytics: We use this Cookie to monitor the performance of our website.
 Details such as page popularity, loading times, portfolio interest and types of device used to browse our site, are all monitored.

 Facebook Pixel: When a visitor browses the Posh Gecko website the Facebook Pixel is triggered and shares the information with our Facebook account.
 This allows us to advertise our services to yourself on Facebook.
 This data is completely anonymous and we do not have any way of accessing or seeing personal user information.
 If you would like to read the Facebook Data Usage Policy, you can find it here: www.facebook.com/about/privacy